biolink/biolink-model/docs/index.md

     * [synonym](synonym.md) - Alternate human-readable names for a thing
     * [systematic synonym](systematic_synonym.md) - more commonly used for gene symbols in yeast
     * [timepoint](timepoint.md) - a point in time
-    * [update date](update_date.md) - date on which thing was updated.
+    * [update date](update_date.md) - date on which an entity was updated.
 This can be applied to nodes or edges
     * [version of](version_of.md)
     * [volume](volume.md) - volume of a book or music release in a collection/series or a published collection of journal issues in a serial publication
     * [xref](xref.md) - Alternate CURIEs for a thing